What is an NSF Certified UV Water System?

 Best Selling NSF/ANSI 55 Class A UV Systems

-Certified to NSF/ANSI Standard 55 Class A, the Pro10 is a Point of Entry (POE) ultraviolet sterilizer designed to treat up to 10 gpm@40mJ/cm² and features an amalgam lamp that provides higher strength as well as up to 2 years of lamp life.
+Certified to NSF/ANSI Standard 55 Class A, the Pro10 is a Point of Entry (POE) ultraviolet system designed to treat up to 10 gpm@40mJ/cm² and features an amalgam lamp that provides higher strength as well as up to 2 years of lamp life.

 What is NSF/ANSI 55 Class B Certification?